LucidNightmarezz/LucidNightmarezz.github.io/readme.txt

+**Info**
+I do **NOT** use AI to make any of my content (Art, Code, Music, more) WHATSOEVER!!!!!
+The only thing I can't control is if the creator of dependencies I use used AI to help.

+If you wanna clone and edit the code and tinker with it..
+Go ahead!
+I wouldnt really recommend it at all because in the current state (and most likely future state) of the website has horrible code, I honestly think it's some of my worst and I'm not proud of it at all.

 September 2nd 2025:

 With the current state of my website yeah i know the code is absolute dog water lol.